-Prerequisite: Algebra I or Geometry and either Algebra Functions, Data Analyst or Algebra II

-This course is the study of mathematical properties of sets and systems that have a countable (discrete) number of elements.
+Prerequisite: Geometry and either Algebra II or Algebra, Functions and Data Analysis This course is the study of mathematical properties of sets and systems that have a countable (discrete) number of elements.
 Topics in the course include election theory, fair decision, apportionment, graph theory and recursion.